WandererInLife/WandererInLife/README.md

 ⤷ ゛FANDOMS:HARRY POTTER [No I do not support JK Rowling.
 I get my things second-hand] ~ FORSAKEN [Getting into it just now due to oomfs] ~ THE AMAZING DIGITAL CIRCUS ~ EPIC THE MUSICAL [I have no say in the controversey.
 I have my views, you have yours.] ~ TRANSFORMERSˎˊ˗

 ⤷ ゛ADVISED:Please, please, and yet another please, tell me if I am making you uncomfortable.
 I do not mean it intentionally and I know my humor may be weird when I soften up around you, so tell me if you're uncomfortable.
-I'm also sensitive towards friends, so if I have a feeling you don't like me or find me annoying, I may begin to distance from you.ˎˊ˗
+I'm also sensitive towards friends, so if I have a feeling you don't like me or find me annoying, I may begin to distance from you, but this is mostly due to the fact I think you need space.ˎˊ˗

   ‧₊˚ ☁️⋅♡𓂃 ࣪ ִֶָ